 Harrison Ford says he was distracted when he flew over plane

-Harrison Ford told an air traffic controller he was distracted and concerned about turbulence from another aircraft when he mistakenly landed his small plane on a taxiway at a California airport last month.
-An audio recording of Ford's conversation about the Feb.
-13 incident was released Friday by the Federal Aviation Administration.
+Actor Harrison Ford said he was distracted and concerned about turbulence from another aircraft last month when he mistakenly landed on a taxiway at a Southern California airport after flying low over an airliner with 116 people aboard, according to an audio recording released Friday.
+"I'm the schmuck who landed on the taxiway," Ford told an air traffic controller shortly after the near-miss on Feb.
+13 at John Wayne Airport in Orange County.

 Add your comments below